Drafter5000/Drafter5000/documentation/ENVIRONMENT_SETUP.md

 ## 5. Multi-Tenant & Super Admin Setup

 The application is designed with multi-tenant architecture for future expansion.
-For MVP, it uses a single default organization with one super admin.
+For MVP, it uses a single drafter organization with one super admin.

 ### How It Works

-1. **Default Organization**: Created automatically on first deployment
+1. **Drafter Organization**: Created automatically on first deployment
 2. **Super Admin**: First user who signs up with `SUPER_ADMIN_EMAIL` becomes super admin
-3. **Regular Users**: All other users join the default organization as members
+3. **Regular Users**: All other users join the drafter organization as members

 ### Step 1: Set Super Admin Email